Our commitment to privacy

-The information we collect when you access the Client Area
+The information we collect when you access the secure Client Area

-We collect information about you so that the secure service can determine what rights and privileges you have to work within the STEPHEN AUSTIN & SONS Client Area.
+We collect information about you so that the secure service can determine what rights and privileges you have to work within the Stephen Austin dedicated Client Area.

 The information we collect when you enter competitions

-From time to time we may run competitions and promotions on the website.
-If you enter these, we may ask for your name, address, e-mail address and username so that we can administer and control the competition and, of course, notify the winners.
+From time to time we may run competitions and promotions on the website or through our social media channels.
+If you enter these, we may ask for your name, address, telephone number or contact e-mail address so that we can administer and control the competition and, of course, notify the winners.

 Sensitive personal data

-When you register with STEPHEN AUSTIN & SONS on this site, in the Client Area or via contacting the office, you do not have to provide us with sensitive personal information.
-If you are being asked to provide personal information this may be fraudulent so please check with a Director of STEPHEN AUSTIN & SONS Ltd. before giving any information.
+When you register with Stephen Austin on this site, in the Client Area or via contacting the office, you do not have to provide us with sensitive personal information.
+If you are being asked to provide personal information this may be fraudulent so please check with our HR team before giving any information.

 How we use the information we collect